nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/platform/cros_config.md

 ## Common Commands

 The common commands are a set of Command Groups that can be added to a device specific commands list.
 The common commands need to work on all devices.
-For example, `cros_config` only works on unibuild devices.

 The [cros_config_test_common.yaml](https://chromium.googlesource.com/chromiumos/overlays/chromiumos-overlay/+/HEAD/chromeos-base/cros-config-test/files/cros_config_test_common.yaml)
 is located in the